arangodb/kube-arangodb/docs/config_and_secrets.md

 ## Other configuration options

-### Options 1

-Use a `ConfigMap` per type of ArangoDB server.
-The operator passes the options listed in the configmap as commandline options to the ArangoDB servers.

-TODO Discuss format of ConfigMap content.
-Is it `arangod.conf` like?

-### Option 2

-Add ArangoDB option sections to the custom resource.
+All commandline options of `arangod` (and `arangosync`) are available by adding options to the `spec.<group>.args` list of a group of servers.

+These arguments are added to th commandline created for these servers.

 ## Secrets